Discovery Journal Study Tools

 Junior and Senior Word Studies

-All original language word studies in the Discovery Journal are located at the top right side of select lessons and may have these components: English word and reference, Strong’s number, Hebrew word (transliteration), and meaning.
+Original language word studies in the Discovery Journal may have these components: English word and reference, Strong’s number, Hebrew word (transliteration), and meaning.

 How to complete a word study: